OctavioLomeli/High-School/README.md

-My code from when I was in high school
+My code from when I was in high school.
+The code for my two Discord Bots is not here.